ObjectiveSubject/oakland-pattern-portfolio/docs/layout.md

 - Add a `.container` to encapsulate everything and provide ample horizontal gutter space.
 - Create your outer row to clear the floated columns with `<div class="grid-row">`.
-- Add your columns with individual `<div class="column">`s.
-- Add your fractional width classes to set the width of the columns (e.g., `.one-fourth`).
+- Add your fractional width classes to set the width of the child div columns (e.g., `.one-fourth`).
 These are defined using Neat's `span-columns` mixin.
 - Neat automatically removes the trailing gutter from the last child elements that use the `span-columns` mixin

 ### Demo

-In practice, your columns will look like the example below.
+In practice, your columns will look like the example below. **The demos add the `.column` class for the sole purpose of adding the green background and border to visualize the columns.
+This class should not be used in production.**

 {% example html %}
 <div class="container">